osg-htc/operations/docs/services/install-gwms-factory.md

     Notice that, in the case of Enterprise Linux 7 `systemctl reload gwms-factory` will work only if:
     - gwms-factory service is running
     - gwms-factory service was started with systemctl

+    Otherwise, you will get the following error in any of the cases:
+    ``` console
+    # systemctl reload gwms-factory
+    Job for gwms-factory.service invalid.
+    ```

 ### Upgrading GlideinWMS ###